 If all steps fail (username and password, forgot password, no SMS codes - e.g. lost phone), you must contact AutoEntry support.
 Security questions are confirmed and a mail is then sent to the user to re-activate their account.

-If the wrong password is entered - click forgot password - email sent and reset SMS code sent separately to phone
+If the wrong password is entered, click forgot password and an is email sent and reset SMS code sent separately to phone.

-Incorrect SMS code or no access to phone/cell? - 'No code' option is available
+Incorrect SMS code or no access to phone? - 'No code' option is available.

-No SMS code (lost phone) - click ‘no code’ - New page starts to enter Recovery Code
+No SMS code (lost phone).
+Click ‘no code’, and a new page starts to enter Recovery Code.

 No Recovery Code?
-Contact AutoEntry Support direct.
+Contact AutoEntry Support directly.
 Phone support only.
 Security answers will be confirmed and unlock email will be sent to users email address.